 I do not think we could have “ordered” a prettier day!
 It rained all day on Friday, so the ground was a bit damp, but the skies were clear and it wasn’t too cold!
 We arrived at Stevenson Ridge and it was incredible.

 When I thought I couldn’t learn any more we did the same thing all over again on Sunday, but this time it was all about Seniors!
 We learned about how to coordinate a successful Senior Spokesmodel team, workflows, and fresh ideas!
-We also had headshots done by Hope!
+Hope also took new headshots for us!
 We finished Sunday with a pizza party (YES, that pizza is the size of her kitchen table and it took TWO plates to hold it).
 Finally, it was time for our goodbyes (insert sad face)!
 This group of ladies became friends of mine in just 2 days and I can’t wait to watch their businesses grow all over the country!Patiently (or not so patiently) waiting for our Hope Taylor Alumni Reunion!!
+Here is a link to another styled shoot with similar colors.